libxsmm/libxsmm/README.md

 ## Applications
 **\[1]&#160;[https://cp2k.org/](https://cp2k.org/)**: Open Source Molecular Dynamics with its DBCSR component processing batches of small matrix multiplications ("matrix stacks") out of a problem-specific distributed block-sparse matrix.
 Starting with [CP2K 3.0](https://www.cp2k.org/version_history), LIBXSMM can be used to substitute CP2K's 'libsmm' library.
 Prior to CP2K 3.0, only the [Intel-branch of CP2K](https://github.com/cp2k/cp2k/tree/intel) was integrating LIBXSMM (see https://github.com/hfp/libxsmm/raw/master/documentation/cp2k.pdf).

-**\[2]&#160;[https://github.com/SeisSol/SeisSol/](https://github.com/SeisSol/SeisSol/)**: SeisSol is one of the leading codes for earthquake scenarios, in particular for simulating dynamic rupture processes.
+**\[2]&#160;[https://github.com/SeisSol/SeisSol/](https://github.com/SeisSol/SeisSol/)**: SeisSol is one of the leading codes for earthquake scenarios, for simulating dynamic rupture processes.
 LIBXSMM provides highly optimized assembly kernels which form the computational back-bone of SeisSol (see https://github.com/TUM-I5/seissol_kernels/).

 **\[3]&#160;[https://github.com/Nek5000/NekBox](https://github.com/Nek5000/NekBox)**: NekBox is a version of the highly scalable and portable spectral element [Nek5000](https://nek5000.mcs.anl.gov/) code which is specialized for box geometries, and intended for prototyping new methods as well as leveraging FORTRAN beyond the FORTRAN&#160;77 standard.
 LIBXSMM provides optimized kernels aiming to conveniently substitute the [MXM_STD](https://github.com/Nek5000/NekBox/blob/box/mxm_std.F90) code.